 There is around 9 years of research supporting the Constructed Development Theory as well as a doctoral degree.
-This page will host the research once it (and I) has passed through the Viva system.

 Here is the Abstract from my thesis on which the theory is founded: